lyu4321/jellybean/README.md

 # Jellybean

 From one small program, you can create an entire website.
-Jellybean is a static site generator created in Node.js that lets you easily convert your text/markdown files into HTML.
+Jellybean is a static site generator created in JavaScript and Node.js that lets you easily convert your text/markdown files into HTML.

 # Main Features

 1. A single text/markdown file or folder containing multiple files can be converted into HTML files.
 2. The title of the page, which is the first line of a file if followed by two blank lines, will be automatically generated.
-3. Generated files are stored in the 'dist' folder and style is provided by 'style.css'.
-The default language is set to 'en-CA'.
-Custom folders, styles, and languages can be specified using [optional flags](https://github.com/lyu4321/jellybean#optional-flags).
+3. Generated files are stored in a ***dist*** folder and style is provided by a ***style.css*** file.
+The default language is set to ***en-CA***.
+Custom folders, styles, and languages can be specified using [optional flags](#optional-flags).
-4. Markdown files will be parsed for [markdown syntax](https://github.com/lyu4321/jellybean#additional-support-for-markdown-files) in order to generate the proper HTML.
+4. Markdown files will be parsed for [markdown syntax](#markdown-files) in order to generate the proper HTML.

 # Installation